 Who is learning the message of mercy here?
 Some commentators write that Jesus purposefully ignores the Canaanite woman to draw her into boldness.
 Others suggest this encounter marks the turning point in Jesus' own consciousness, confronting his limited perception of the wider mission at hand.
 I favor the second interpretation, that Jesus grows in mercy and compassion as he meets the deepening challenges of his ministry.

-This year I found myself drawn to the woman's prayer for mercy.
+I find myself drawn to the woman's prayer for mercy.
+Lord, help me.

 The quality of mercy is not strain'd, It droppeth as the gentle rain from heaven Upon the place beneath: it is twice blest; It blesseth him that gives and him that takes: 'Tis mightiest in the mightiest: it becomes The throned monarch better than his crown; His sceptre shows the force of temporal power, The attribute to awe and majesty, Wherein doth sit the dread and fear of kings; But mercy is above this sceptred sway; It is enthroned in the hearts of kings, It is an attribute to God himself; And earthly power doth then show likest God's When mercy seasons justice.